Acrosome reaction: Spontaneous acrosome reaction

 Spermatozoa can initiate the acrosomal reaction well in advance of reaching the zona pellucida, as well as in vitro in an appropriate culture medium.
 This is referred to as spontaneous acrosome reaction (SAR).

-It is now known that in a certain sense, this phenomenon is physiologically normal across mammalian species.
+It is now known that, in a certain sense, this phenomenon is physiologically normal across mammalian species.
 The acrosome reaction is induced by passage through the cumulus oophorus cells, mediated by the hormones they secrete (such as progesterone, LPA, LPC).

 However, the physiological role of truly spontaneous acrosomal reaction, occurring well before this point in the female reproductive tract, or in vitro, is a separate phenomenon.

 In mice, it has been well established as physiologically normal and common.
 Mouse sperm which have undergone fully spontaneous acrosome reaction are still able to fertilize eggs.
 Furthermore, the rate of spontaneous acrosome reaction is higher in more promiscuous species such as Apodemus sylvaticus, which face a high level of sperm competition.

 In humans, on the other hand, it remains disputed where exactly the acrosome reaction is initiated in physiological fertilization, due to experimental constraints (for example, animal studies may make use of transgenic mice with fluorescent sperm, while human studies cannot).

-Studies have been done with the intent of linking in vitro SAR rate in human sperm to sperm quality and fertilization rate, but the overall results are mixed, and do not seem to be clinically useful as of 2018.
+Studies have been done with the intent of linking in vitro SAR rate in human sperm to sperm quality and fertilization rate, but as of 2018, the overall results have been mixed, and do not seem to be clinically informative.